Israel steps up campaign in Lebanon, as Iran keeps stranglehold on shipping - Boston News, Weather, Sports | WHDH 7News

 More than 1,300 people have been killed in Iran so far, according to the Iranian Red Crescent.

-Israel has carried out some 7,600 strikes on Iran so far, knocking out 85% of its air defenses, military spokesman Lt.
+Israel has carried out some 7,600 strikes on Iran so far, knocking out 85% of its air defenses and 70% of Iran’s missile launchers, military spokesman Lt.
 Col. Nadav Shoshani told reporters Monday.
-It has also destroyed 70% of Iran’s missile launchers, but Shoshani said Israel still has thousands of targets to hit and would continue attacks “for as long as needed.”
+But Shoshani said Israel still has thousands of targets to hit and would continue attacks “for as long as needed.”

 In Israel, 12 people have been killed by Iranian missile fire.
 At least 13 U.S. military members have been killed.